frogermcs/codebase-dump/Readme.md

 For inspiration on possible prompts, check [LLM Prompts section](https://github.com/kamilstanuch/codebase-digest?tab=readme-ov-file#llm-prompts-for-enhanced-analysis) in the Codebase Digest repository.

-## Use Repo-analysis-app
+## Use Code Audits

-Codebase dump was also uploaded to https://repo-analysis-app.vercel.app/ application.
+Parsed codebase was also uploaded to https://codeaudits.ai/ application.
 When you launch the link which was returned to you, you can run some pre-configured code audits, like architecture refactoring hints, missing tests or simplification hints.